paulmelis/blender-julia-test/readme.md

-# Using Julia in Blender
+# Mesh processing with Julia in Blender

 Proof-of-concept of using Julia code for doing mesh processing in Blender.

 Paul Melis (paul.melis@surf.nl), September 3, 2020

 ## Overview